 Conclusion: would the 10X have been a success?

 Like the 9X, this car is probably an opinion divider.
 Although it looked highly promising in terms of packaging and suspension set-up, it’s likely that the exotic six-cylinder engine would have been a show-stopper, leaving this car potentially E-Series powered instead.
 That being the case, there’s no reason why this car wouldn’t have gone on to do very well indeed, especially compared with the disappointing Austin Allegro, even if it was a tough engine to package.

-Of course, there’s a caveat.
+There’s a caveat, of course.
 There always is… Would it have sold in sufficient numbers to have covered its development costs?
-Now thereby hangs a question.
+Now, thereby hangs a question.
 Intriguingly, it’s easy to speculate as to how much more this car would have cost to develop than the Allegro – but one platform shared across supermini and small hatchback market sectors could have made this a more appealing proposition than it might have been.

 However, the reality is that the newly-formed BLMC, led by cost-conscious Leyland managers, was never going to sign this one off – especially given that Issigonis’ cars and their lack of profitability would have been seen as the principal reason for why BMC had become so weak by the late 1960s.
 Yes, this would have been a Volkswagen Golf before its time but, rather like the way the GS helped sink Citroën in the early 1970s, the 10X might have well done the same for British Leyland.